 Letting AI do your web analytics will change how web analytics is done forever.
 Automatic web analytics is coming and it will change forever how you do web analytics.
 Here is how.

 Just like the automotive industry, the world of content management is facing a paradigm shift.

-Automatic learning of behaviour fundamentally changes the experience of the final user.
+Automatic learning of behavior fundamentally changes the experience of the final user.